 Australian stock exchange CEO quits amid bribe investigation

-SYDNEY (AP) — The head of Australia's main stock exchange resigned Monday amid an investigation into allegations that a gambling company he once ran made a bribery payment several years ago to the family of Cambodia's prime minister.
+SYDNEY (AP) — The head of Australia's main stock exchange has resigned amid an investigation into allegations that a gaming firm he once ran made a bribery payment several years ago to the family of Cambodia's prime minister.

-The resignation of Australian Securities Exchange CEO Elmer Funke Kupper is effective immediately, ASX chairman Rick Holliday-Smith said in a statement.
+Australian Securities Exchange chairman Rick Holliday-Smith said Monday that CEO Elmer Funke Kupper was resigning, effective immediately.
 Funke Kupper has denied any wrongdoing.

-The resignation follows a report published last week by Australia's Fairfax newspapers regarding a 200,000 Australian dollar ($152,000) payment allegedly made by Australian gambling giant Tabcorp to a consulting company linked to Cambodian Prime Minister Hun Sen's family in 2010.
+The shakeup follows a report published last week by Australia's Fairfax newspapers regarding a 200,000 Australian dollar ($152,000) payment allegedly made by Australian gaming giant Tabcorp to a consulting company linked to Cambodian Prime Minister Hun Sen's family in 2010.